Europol breaks up multi-million euro Internet fraud gang

 MADRID A network of online fraudsters who masqueraded as European crime-fighting agency Europol and collected millions of euros in fake fines has been broken up - by Europol.

-The group, which worked across 30 countries over the past two years, paralyzed computers with a virus and left messages purporting to be from organizations like Europol and the police, saying users could only regain access to their machines if they paid a fine.
+The group, which worked across 30 countries over the past two years, paralysed computers with a virus and left messages purporting to be from organisations like Europol and the police, saying users could only regain access to their machines if they paid a fine.

 "It's impossible to know for sure how many citizens were affected by this, but we estimate hundreds of thousands of Europeans were," Europol Director Rob Wainwright said at a news conference in Madrid on Wednesday.